Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Summary and conclusion

-Our main findings are as follows: \begin{enumerate} \item \textbf{Component-resolved EBL constraints.} The joint analysis recovers all injected (fiducial) parameters within $1\,\sigma$, and \emph{reduces marginalised uncertainties on IHL parameters by 10--35\%} relative to EBL-only fits.
-The EoR star-formation-efficiency parameters improve by \emph{20--35\%}.
-These gains come primarily from the additional large-scale-structure information in the cross-spectra, which break degeneracies among IHL, IGL, and shot noise that are otherwise difficult to disentangle with intensity auto-spectra alone. \item \textbf{IHL-halo connection.} By allowing both a redshift-dependent IHL evolution index $\alpha(z)$ and a mass-dependent fraction $f_{\rm IHL}(M)$, we measure an IHL fraction that is significantly tightened across $10^{11.2}$--$10^{13.8}\,\si{\solarmass}$.
-Relative to SPHEREx-only, error bars on $f_{\rm IHL}$ shrink by 5--30\% in these mass ranges, and the best-fit trend remains consistent with a smoothly varying, approximately power-law dependence on halo mass. \item \textbf{Cross-correlations as a lever arm.} The pattern of EBL$\times$shear correlations is a strong discriminator: IHL exhibits a higher correlation coefficient with shear than IGL at fixed wavelength and multipole, consistent with diffuse intrahalo starlight tracing the gravitational potential more directly than sub-threshold galaxies selected by luminosity.
-Conversely, the EoR contribution shows negligible correlation with \Euclid shear and clustering given the limited kernel overlap, which helps isolate its (high-$z$) signal in the EBL bands. \item \textbf{SFRD at high-redshift.} Translating the EoR constraints into star-formation rate density, the joint analysis extends competitive SFRD constraints to $z\!\approx\!11$, with improved precision in the range $6\!\lesssim\!z\!\lesssim\!11.3$.
-While the absolute normalisation depends on the assumed Pop~II/III templates and escape fractions, the multi-band spectral shape and the weak cross-correlation with shear together stabilize the inference against low-$z$ contaminants. \item \textbf{Control of systematic effects} via cross-spectra.
-Foregrounds and instrument terms that dominate single-probe auto-spectra are suppressed or nulled in cross-correlation.
+Our main findings are as follows: \begin{enumerate} \item {Component-resolved EBL constraints.} The joint analysis recovers all injected (fiducial) parameters within $1\,\sigma$, and \emph{reduces marginalised uncertainties on IHL parameters by 10--30\%} relative to EBL-only fits.
+The EoR star formation efficiency parameters improve by \emph{20--30\%}.
+These gains come primarily from the additional large-scale-structure information in the cross-spectra, which break degeneracies among IHL, IGL, and shot noise that are otherwise difficult to disentangle with intensity auto-spectra alone. \item {IHL-halo connection.} By allowing both a redshift-dependent IHL evolution index $\alpha(z)$ and a mass-dependent fraction $f_{\rm IHL}(M)$, we measure an IHL fraction that is significantly tightened across $10^{11.2}$--$10^{13.8}\,\si{\solarmass}$.
+Relative to SPHEREx-only, error bars on $f_{\rm IHL}$ shrink by 5--30\% in these mass ranges, and the best-fit trend remains consistent with a smoothly varying, approximately power-law dependence on halo mass. \item {Cross-correlations as a lever arm.} The pattern of EBL$\times$shear correlations is a strong discriminator: Within the adopted model framework, IHL exhibits a higher correlation coefficient with shear than IGL at fixed wavelength and multipole, consistent with diffuse intrahalo starlight tracing the gravitational potential more directly than sub-threshold galaxies selected by luminosity.
+Conversely, the EoR contribution shows negligible correlation with \Euclid shear and clustering given the limited kernel overlap, which helps isolate its (high-$z$) signal in the EBL bands. \item {SFRD at high redshift.} Translating the EoR constraints into star formation rate density, the joint analysis extends competitive SFRD constraints to $z\!\approx\!11$, with improved precision in the range $6\!\lesssim\!z\!\lesssim\!11.3$.
+While the absolute normalisation depends on the assumed Pop~II/III templates and escape fractions, the multi-band spectral shape and the weak cross-correlation with shear together stabilise the inference against low-$z$ contaminants. \item {Control of systematic effects via cross-spectra.} Foregrounds and instrument terms that dominate single-probe auto-spectra are suppressed or nulled in cross-correlation.
 In particular, DGL power that scales as a steep multipole law at high Galactic latitude, residual zodiacal fluctuations, and instrument noise carry negligible correlation with shear and thus do not bias the EBL$\times$shear mean.
-On the lensing side, we marginalise over per-bin multiplicative calibration parameters $m_i$ and an NLA amplitude $A_{\rm IA}$ without erasing the astrophysical gains from cross-correlations. \end{enumerate}
+On the lensing side, we marginalise over per-bin multiplicative calibration parameters $m_i$ and amplitude $A_{\rm IA_1}$ and $A_{\rm IA_2}$ without erasing the astrophysical gains from cross-correlations. \end{enumerate}